 Mad Poets are students and senior citizens, at all levels of accomplishment, from those just finding and developing their poetic voice to published award- winning poets.
 It is a warm group of friends sharing a love of festivals; We have presented readings at the opening of I-476, the “Blue Route’s Tour deBlue” Celebration, at the courthouse steps for several consecutive Veteran’s Day celebrations, secured a Proclamation from former Media Mayor Frank Daly proclaiming March as poetry month in Media, to name a few past events.

-The Mad Poets Society publishes an annual literary journal, The Mad Poets Review, in fall.
+The Mad Poets Society publishes a literary journal, The Mad Poets Review, in fall.
 You need not be a member to submit work.
 The Mad Poets Review has been listed since 1995 in the Poet’s Market, a comprehensive reference book for literary journals and magazines.
 Volume 19 included the work of Gerald Stern, Ann Micheal, BZ Niditch, Maria Mazziotti Gillan, Lamont Steptoe and others; Volume 18 included the work of former US Poet Laureate Billy Collins, and other noted locally and nationally known poets; Vol. 17 features Elaine Terranova, Molly Russakoff, Naomi Shihab Nye, Louis McKee, Greg Djanikian, Nathalie Anderson, Alicia Askenase, Leonard Gontarek, Robert Zaller & others.

 Over the years, we have coordinated special events and exchange readings with other groups including Poets and Prophets, Penn’s Landing Corporation, Delaware County Artists Guild, Wallingford Art Center, Forum for the Arts in New Hope, The Philadelphia Poetry Forum, George’s 5th Street Cafe, Cafe Santa Maria, Quarry St. Cafe, South Street Arts Festival, “Welcome America”, Philly’s 4th of July Celebration, Godfrey Daniels Coffeehouse, Manayunk Art Center, Main Line Art Center, Future Music Studios, Minority Business Focus, The Rusty Nail and The Poet’s Den, to name a few.

-The upcoming Mad Poets Society quarterly business/social meetings are held between 7 to 9 p.m.
+Mad Poets Society quarterly business/social meetings are held between 7 to 9 p.m.
 The first hour covers treasury info, project info, planning, fundraising and club business; the second hour is for reading original poetry, critique (if desired) and socializing and camaraderie.
 (Prospective members may attend one meeting, meetings are for members only).
 Please call if you are attending a meeting, if you are not a member, in case of last minute changes or cancellations.

 OUR SINCERE THANKS TO THE PA COUNCIL ON THE ARTS, GREATER PHILADELPHIA CULTURAL ALLIANCE, 5-COUNTY ARTS FUND AND SEVERAL GENEROUS PRIVATE BENEFACTORS FOR SUPPORTING AND FUNDING OUR PROGRAMS!!